emard/esp32blesynscan/BACKLASH.md

 With long flat screwdriver release the big cylindrical flat screw by turning 180° counter-clockwise.
 On the picture this flat screw is marked by red circle.

-There is a smaller black screw touching the big screw, this screw has hex hole for 2 mm Allen wrench and is fixed in place by counter-tightened 7 mm nut which is additionaly fixed with lacquer.
+Not visible on the picture is a smaller black screw touching the big screw, this screw has hex hole for
+2 mm Allen wrench and is fixed in place by counter-tightened 7 mm nut which is additionaly fixed with lacquer.

 With Hex Fork wrench and Hex Allen wrench break the lacquer and release hex nut to allow some space for